ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: ActDistill

 \textbf{Motivation.} Although large-scale VLA models demonstrate strong multimodal reasoning, their dense architecture and redundant fusion operations hinder real-time robotic deployment.
 To preserve comparable action reasoning within efficiency constraints, we propose an action-guided self-derived distillation framework.
 Instead of compressing or pruning the teacher directly, the student reconstructs the teacher's decision-making process under the guidance of action priors.
 This self-derived paradigm encourages the student to rebuild hierarchical control reasoning through its own compact computation graph, selectively inheriting essential control cues while learning to decide which computations are necessary for accurate execution.

-\textbf{Self-Derived Lightweight Replica.} The student serves as a structurally aligned yet parameter-efficient counterpart of the teacher.
-It retains the hierarchical organization but adopts a reduced depth to maintain lightweight computation.
-To further enable adaptive execution, a dynamic router $\mathcal{R}$ is integrated to decide, for each input, which subset of layers should be executed and which can be skipped.
+\textbf{Self-Derived Lightweight Replica.} The student serves as a structurally aligned yet parameter-efficient counterpart to the teacher.
+It preserves the hierarchical organization while adopting a reduced depth to enable lightweight computation.
+To further support adaptive execution, a dynamic router $\mathcal{R}$ is introduced to determine, for each input, which subset of layers should be executed and which can be skipped.

 The router models action-oriented cross-modal dependencies and predicts layer-wise gating scores.
 Given the visual embedding $\bm{v}$ and language embedding $\bm{l}$, the gating score of the $l$-th layer is defined as